nodemcu/nodemcu-firmware/README.md

 ####Parameters

-channel: 1~13，startup channel for searching, if null, default to 6.
+channel: 1~13，startup channel for searching, if nil, default to 6.
 20 seconds for each channel.<br />
 succeed_callback: callback function for success configuration, which is called after getting the password and the connection to AP.

 ####Returns
-null
+nil

 ####Example